Basilica di Santa Maria Della Salute during sunrise

 The best time to visit Venice is…

 The shoulder seasons.
-That is, April-May or September-October.
+That is, April-May or September-October are considered as the best time to visit Venice.
 It’s when there are fewer people and everything is still open.

 Of course, if you’d like to see Carnivale, that’s at the beginning of the year – January or February usually.